d0tTino/DeepThought-ReThought/docs/ci.md

 This project uses GitHub Actions for its CI workflow.
 All jobs now run exclusively on a self-hosted runner, ensuring a consistent environment for linting, tests, and deployment tasks.
 Workflows are limited to the `main` and `develop` branches and old runs are cancelled automatically via GitHub's concurrency feature.

+A `docker-compose.yml` file is provided to spin up NATS, Memgraph and Chroma for integration tests.

 ## Registering a Self-Hosted Runner

 1. Open your repository on GitHub and go to **Settings** > **Actions** > **Runners**.